meshcloud/meshcloud-docs/paas/services/backup/preparation.md

 5. Enter the Name of the Swift Container and press the ![](/assets/plus-sign.png)

-6. You have not successfully created a Swift Container
+6. You have now successfully created a Swift Container